progressively1999/covid19-trend-analysis-ml-forecasting/README.md

 # covid19-trend-analysis-ml-forecasting
-This repository investigates trends in COVID-19 confirmed deaths active and recovered patients worldwide and in India, utiThe project leverages Python for data manipulation and analysis.lizing machine learning techniques.
+This project investigates global trends in COVID-19, including confirmed cases, deaths, active cases, and recoveries, with a specific focus on India.
+It utilizes Python for data manipulation and analysis, incorporating machine learning techniques for deeper insights.
+Additionally, the project forecasts these trends using the Facebook Prophet library to enhance understanding of the pandemic's trajectory.